Treats Irregular Periods

 Depending on your medical history, hormone-based birth control may not be for you.
 It’s important to discuss your medical history with your physician or one of our helpful Pandia Health Patient Care Advisors before you get started on Seasonique, especially if you’ve had health problems such as cancer, heart disease, blood clots, uncontrolled diabetes, or high blood pressure.

-Seasonique should be available at just about any pharmacy in your area.
+Seasonique should be available at just about any pharmacy in your area and should be easy to get.
 It does require a prescription from a doctor, though.
 If you’re hesitant to approach your doctor about Seasonique or simply prefer the privacy, convenience, and ease of the internet, give Pandia Health a try.
 We have licensed, birth control passionate doctors in every state we operate in.
 We also accept most forms of private insurance at Pandia Health.

-No insurance?
-No problem!
-We offer many payment options to fit your needs.
-If you choose to pay out-of-pocket, Seasonale is very expensive because it’s a name brand.
-Save money by choosing one of several other Seasonique generics, such as JDaysee, Ashlyna, Amethia, Camrese, or Simpesse.
+If you choose to pay out-of-pocket, Seasonique is an affordable option being $52 for a pack of 84 active pills.
+You can also save money by choosing one of several other Seasonique generics, such as JDaysee, Ashlyna, Amethia, Camrese, or Simpesse.

 Seasonique uses a combination of two hormones, estrogen, and progestin, to make your body think it’s pregnant so a real pregnancy won’t happen.
 It’s super easy to use.
 Simply take one pill every day, at the same time each day.
 Many women find that taking Seasonale before bedtime or with your largest meal of the day helps reduce nausea and other side effects.
 After taking 84 days of active pills, you’ll switch to 7 pills with 10mcg of Ethinyl estradiol pills.